ThomasForselius/pickyproducts/README.md

 - Users posting qoutes about the products > qoutes are displayed in carousel at the bottom of the landing page
 - Users posting ratings of the products > shown with stars on each product card
 - News letter that emails registered users with deals and new products
-- Liking products with AJAX request so page doesn't reload

 ## Install Django: